FAQ's: Your Questions Answered

 If a heavy object is dropped on your toes, your foot will turn “black and blue” where the heavy object landed due to blood leaking under the skin.
 Your foot does something else—it swells up.
 As a defense mechanism, your body knows your foot has been injured and sends blood to heal the injured toes.
 If your brain is struck your body does the same thing.
 The problem is, there is no extra room for the blood in your skull and the pressure begins to build up.
 This pressure pushes against the brain and damages cells in the brain.
 Excessive pressure can stop important components that control breathing or the heart rate.
 This may necessitate a doctor installing a intra-cranial pressure monitor or ICP to let off the excess pressure and return the brain’s pressure to a less dangerous level.

 If you have been involved in an accident that resulted in a TBI or spinal column injury, the injury and necessary treatment can be overwhelming.
 The rights and benefits you may be entitled to can be equally unclear.
 You need the advice and counsel of an attorney that has experience with TBI and spinal injuries, is aggressive and not afraid to fight with the insurance company to secure everything you deserve.
-Dan Newlin & Partners are such attorneys.
-Call Dan Newlin & Partners for a free consultation and learn about the complex area of the law surrounding TBI and spine injuries.
+Dan Newlin Injury Attorneys are such attorneys.
+Call Dan Newlin Injury Attorneys for a free consultation and learn about the complex area of the law surrounding TBI and spine injuries.
 Insurance companies have attorneys whose job it is to give you as little as possible to settle your injury claim.
 You need an attorney by your side to help you receive all the compensation you are entitled to for your medical bills, pain and suffering.
-Please call Dan Newlin & Partners right away at (407) 888-8000.
+Please call Dan Newlin Injury Attorneys right away at (407) 888-8000.
 You will be glad you did.